dmtaylor/costanza/README.md

 - Figure out a good way to print chained rolls that shows intermediate results
 - Add rolling types for other popular systems (Savage Worlds?)
 - Curate the quote list a bit more
-- Update quote engine to use sqlite db rather than embedded quotes
 - Add more interesting responses to bad rolls

 ## Why